2019-2020 Arcimoto FUV, & 2020 Deliverator HV Contactors & Battery Shutdown

 EVIQO Level 2 EV Charger - 48 Amp EV Charger Level 2, 240V Electric Vehicle Charging Stations, EV Level 2 Charger NEMA 14-50/Hardwire EVSE Level 2 Charger, 25' Cord Electric Car Charger Energy Star/UL

-• 9X FASTER: EVIQO is electric vehicle charger for home providing 38 m/h (40 Amp by default) and 46 m/h if hardwired and set as a 48A EV charger.
+• 9X FASTER: EVIQO is electric vehicle charger for home providing 38 m/h (40 amp ev charger by default) and 46 m/h if hardwired and set as a 48A EV charger.
 Max output for EV charging station level 2 is set with a dip switch.
 Adjustable current: 1A increment in EVIQO app.
 Stay EVIPOWER-ful with live 24/7 post-sale customer support.

-• SAFE, USA CERTIFIED: EVIQO electric car charger level 2 is UL compliant, Energy Star, ETL and FCC certified EV charging station with 3-year Extended Manufacturer Warranty.
+• SAFE, USA CERTIFIED: EVIQO electric car charger level 2 is UL compliant, Energy Star, ETL and FCC certified EV charging station with 3 years Manufacturer Warranty.
 EVIQO level 2 home ev charger is weatherproof.
 This EV car charger level 2 is suitable for use as an indoor/ outdoor EV charger.
 EVIQO EV wall charger level 2 meets NEMA 4 and IP66 protection standards.

 • SMART APP: EVIQO surveyed 1,800 EV owners to create EV home charger level 2 app.
 Set up to 3 schedules for cost savings during off-peak rates.
 Get smart tips and reminders, track power/costs live and monitor the charging history.
 Enjoy sleek intuitive interface of your electric car charger 240v.
 EVIQO level 2 car charger consistently enhances its firmware with remote OTA updates.